Search

 Conference Overview

-The Caribbean Urban Forum (CUF) is an international conference which brings together land use practitioners, municipal managers, policy makers, academics, allied professionals, and other stakeholders to address urban issues in the region.
+The Caribbean Urban Forum (CUF) is an international conference on urban planning and development, land management and other spatial planning topics focussed specifically on the Caribbean region.
 Since 2011, CUF has been hosted by various Caribbean cities and has become the main opportunity for urban practitioners to share experience and knowledge through regional dialogues.

-The University of Technology, Jamaica, in collaboration with the Kingston and Stain Andrew Municipal Corporation, Island City Lab, Jamaica Institute of Planners and the Caribbean Network for Urban and Land Management are pleased to host the 15th Annual Caribbean Urban Forum from June 17 to 19, 2026, under the thee: On the Frontlines: Rethinking Resilience and Recovery in the Caribbean aims to spur reflection on the region’s experiences with disasters and crises and advance a more critical and resilience-based approach.
+CUF 2026 is a collaboration between the University of Technology, Jamaica, The Kingston and St. Andrew Municipal Corporation, Island City Lab, Jamaica Institute of Planners and blueSpace Caribbean.
+This 15th Annual Caribbean Urban Forum will be held from June 17th – 19th 2026.
+The 2026 theme On the Frontlines: Rethinking Resilience and Recovery in the Caribbean aims to spur reflection on the region’s experiences with disasters and crises and advance a more critical and resilience-based approach.

 Location